 4-3.
 The correlation of various asset classes to the S&P 500 Index is listed in The Only Guide To A Winning Investment Strategy You’ll Ever Need, 2005, by Larry E. Swedroe, p 144. ↩

 Smart Investing for Beginners Rule #5: Never try to time the market

 5-1.
 Yes, during the past 25 years, while the stock market index fund was providing an annual return of 12.3 percent and the average equity fund was earning an annual return of 10.0 percent, the average fund investor was earning only 7.3 percent a year.
 The Little Book of Common Sense Investing: The Only Way to Guarantee Your Fair Share of Stock Market Returns, by John C. Bogle, 2007, p.51. ↩

 5-2.
 Find two alternative views of a periodic table of investment returns in color, more detail, and over 15-20 year timeframes:

 5-3.
 John C. Bogle, Common Sense on Mutual Funds: New Imperatives for the Intelligent Investor, 1999. ↩

 5-4 John C. Bogle, The Little Book of Common Sense Investing: The Only Way to Guarantee Your Fair Share of Stock Market Returns, p.xi. ↩

-Smart Investing Rule #6: Use index funds when possible
+Smart Investing for Beginners Rule #6: Use index funds when possible

 6-1.
 It is investors who misuse the fund rankings.
 Morningstar® clearly describes what the rankings are based on and explains that they “shouldn’t be considered as buy or sell signals.”
 And yet we do. http://corporate.morningstar.com/us/documents/methodologydocuments/factsheets/morningstarratingforfunds_factsheet.pdf ↩